NCEAS/metacat/helm/README.md

 > [!IMPORTANT]
 > If you are upgrading across Metacat Helm chart **major** versions (e.g. from chart v1.x.x to chart
-> v.2.x.x), always check the [Release Notes](../RELEASE-NOTES.md) to see if this involves a change
+> v.2.x.x), always check the [Metacat Release Notes](../RELEASE-NOTES.md) to see if this involves a
-> in the major version of the underlying **PostgreSQL** application that is deployed by the included
+> change in the major version of the underlying **PostgreSQL** application that is deployed by the
-> Bitnami PostgreSQL sub-chart.
->CTXT
-> **If it does, you will first need to dump your database contents before you upgrade** -- see
+> included Bitnami PostgreSQL sub-chart. **If it does, you will first need to dump your database
-> below.
-Note that the **Bitnami helm chart version** is different from the
+> contents before you upgrade** -- see below.
+Note that the **Bitnami helm chart version** is
-> **PostgreSQL application version**; to see how they correspond, use the command:
+> different from the **PostgreSQL application version**; to see how they correspond, use the
-> `helm search repo bitnami/postgresql --versions`
+> command: `helm search repo bitnami/postgresql --versions`

 If the Metacat helm chart upgrade involves a major-version upgrade of PostgreSQL, the following steps are required.
 (Note: this procedure assumes that both the old and the new data directories